+Good Times summer day camp

-June 12 to August 11
+June 10 to August 9

 - .
 Swimming 3 Days a Week

-- Exciting Sports
+- .
+Exciting Sports

-- Fantastic Field Trips
+- .
+Fantastic Field Trips

-- Special Events
+- .
+Special Events

 - Based Out of Libertyville

 Sports Complex

 A Sensational Summer Experience Awaits...

-Register now for GOOD TIMES 2023!!
+Register for Summer 2024!

-Also, remember if you have children at camp and at Poko Loko, you still get the additional 10% family discount off both children!!

-This year will mark the ninteenth summer of Good Times Day Camp in Libertyville!
-The schedule is packed with non stop fun and excitement for kids ages 4 thru 12.
-Camp drop off and pick up will be based out of the Libertyville Sports Complex across the street from Poko Loko.
+Remember, if you have a child at camp and Poko Loko, you still get the additional 10% family discount off both children!!
+This year will mark the twentieth summer of Good Times Day Camp in Libertyville!
+The schedule is packed with non-stop fun and excitement for kids ages 4 thru 12.
+Camp drop off and pick up will be based out of the Canlan Libertyville Sports Complex across the street from Poko Loko.
 Campers will have access to the indoor basketball gym with equipment, soccer fields, board games & more.

-Campers will go swimming three days a week at Wheeling Aquatic Center, Mundelein's Barefoot Bay, and the Vernon Hills Aquatic Center.
+Campers will swim three days a week at Wheeling Aquatic Center, Rainbow Falls, Hawthorn Woods Aquatic Center, and the Vernon Hills Aquatic Center.
 Every Monday the camp goes on a fun half day field trip and on Wednesdays a full day field trip.
-Some trips scheduled this summer include Lake County Fair, Shedd Aquarium, Santa's Village, Action Territory, and everyone's favorite Great America.

-Every Tuesday and Thursday campers will have fun during the special events time.
-This year the camp will enjoy donut decorating, a color run, and root beer floats.
+Some trips scheduled this summer include Lake County Fair, Medieval Times, Brookfield Zoo, and everyone's favorite Great America.
+Every Tuesday and Thursday campers will have fun during the special guests and events time.
+This year the camp will enjoy teddy bear stuffers, water balloons, and a color run.
 Remember spots fill up fast.
-If you have any questions please talk to Peggy, Matt, Paulette, or Heidi at the front desk.
+If you have any questions please talk to Peggy, Matt, Paulette, or Heidi at the front desk. {Brochures are available!}

-{Brochures are available now!}

-Go online at www.goodtimesdaycamp.com to see the 2023 Calendar
+Go online at www.goodtimesdaycamp.com to see the 2024 Calendar